 In order to give readers the maximum appreciation of how your work builds on previous results, JMPT does not accept the use of references cited in lists such as (Damborg et al., 1998; Jonasson, 1998; Kotchman et al., 1992; Hao et al., 1999; Whilborg and Gunnarsson, 1998).
-Each one of the cited sources must be discussed individually and explicitly to demonstrate their significance to your study.
-We ask that you refer to the authors' surnames, and then state in one or two sentences what they claim, what evidence they provide to support their claim, and how you evaluate their work.
-For example, instead of "Several authors worked on micro-machining (Damborg et al., 1998; Jonasson, 1998)" please describe the contribution explicitly: "Damborg et al. (1998) found that the scale effect…." and "Jonasson (1998) discovered the dependence of friction on…."Text: All citations in the text should refer to:
+We prefer that each one of the cited sources is discussed individually and explicitly to demonstrate their significance to your study.
+We prefer that you use the authors' surnames as the subject of a verb and then state in one or two sentences what they claim, what evidence they provide to support their claim, and how you evaluate their work.
+We also, therefore, ask that you avoid citing more than one reference in one sentence.
+This will give you a chance to discuss each reference separately.
+For example, instead of "Several authors worked on micro-machining (Damborg et al., 1998; Jonasson, 1998)" please describe the contribution explicitly: "Damborg et al. (1998) found that the scale effect..." and "Jonasson (1998) discovered the dependence of friction on..."Text: All citations in the text should refer to:

 3. Three or more authors: first author's name followed by 'et al.' and the year of publication.

 ...have been demonstrated (Allan and Jones, 1995).
 Kramer et al. (2000) have recently shown....

 List: All publications cited in the text should be presented in a list of references following the text of the manuscript.
 The list of references should be arranged alphabetically by authors' names.
 The manuscript should be carefully checked to ensure that the spelling of authors' names and dates are exactly the same in the text as in the reference list.